FIFA U-17 World Cup: The springboard for future stars

-Germany's Kroos and Goetz are two other names to have won both the FIFA U-17 and FIFA World Cup trophies.
+Germany's Kroos and Gotze are also two other footballers who played in the FIFA U-17 and then won the FIFA World Cup trophy later on (in 2014).

 All of 17, Neymar da Silva Santos Jr played in the 2009 edition and showed glimpses of his future stardom.
 He scored once -- against Japan -- but his country crashed out of the tournament at the group stage.